tarantool/doc/doc/reference/reference_lua/http.rst

             name is bigger than this value, it is truncated to this length.
             The default value is '32'.

-        :return: connection information, with all of these components:
+        :return: response information, with all of these components:

           * ``status`` - HTTP response status
           * ``reason`` - HTTP response status text
           * ``headers`` - a Lua table with normalized HTTP headers
           * ``body`` - response body
           * ``proto`` - protocol version
+          * ``cookies`` - a Lua table with response cookies

         :rtype: table